-- Ensure clarity of vision, ethos and strategic direction of the school.
+- Ensure clarity of vision, ethos and strategic direction of the school;

-- Oversee the financial performance of the school and making sure its money is well spent.
+- Oversee the financial performance of the school and making sure its money is well spent;

-How do you become a governor?
+How do I become a governor?

-- Anyone can become a school governor if you are over 18
+- Anyone can become a school governor if you are over 18.

-- Parent governor vacancies are advertised through the school and may be elected if there is more than one candidate.
+- Parent Governor vacancies are advertised through the school and may be elected if there is more than one candidate.